 Similarly, when chronic knee patients wrestle with intense pain in their knees and believe replacement is their only option, stem cell therapy can be a viable solution.
-By injecting stem cells from the patient’s own body into the knee cartilage, crucial holes can be “patched”, which begins the healing process.
+By injecting stem cells from the patient’s own body or an FDA-approved source into the knee cartilage, crucial holes can be “patched”, which begins the healing process.

 Do I Need Stem Cell Therapy?

 Many people deal with a large variety of knee pain situations, but only some constitute stem cell therapy.
 It is commonly believed by patients that their stiffness of joints and immobility makes them a candidate of this groundbreaking treatment method.
 However, only those “bone on bone” patients who have struggled with chronic knee pain for years and decades while exhausting all regular healing methods require stem cell therapy.

 For example, if a young adult experienced a recent knee injury during exercise, had a career that kept them on their feet and still experienced pain after recovery, dextrose Prolotherapy injections would be their best option.
 Even men and women with sharp pain from injuries originating a few years prior should not seek stem cell therapy as their first option.
 Platelet Rich Plasma Therapy (PRP) would act as a more effective solution in their case.